 Spruce offers free shipping in the US for most of its products.
 They also accept returns with a full refund for unopened products sent back within 30 days of purchase.

-Known for their affordability, Kentucky-based Medterra produces a nice variety of quality, US-made CBD products.
-They offer CBD in a range of mediums and dosages, and their products are third party tested and compliant with the guidelines of the Kentucky Department of Agriculture.
+Known for their affordability, California-based Medterra produces a variety of high quality, US-made CBD products.
+They offer CBD in a range of varieties and dosages, and their products are third-party tested and compliant with the guidelines of the Kentucky Department of Agriculture.

-Medterra offers CBD isolate rather than full-spectrum CBD, which means they strive for the purest CBD possible.
-Some users prefer isolate because they can be exactly sure of what they're getting, while others claim it gives them superior relief.
-In addition to the CBD, Medterra oil contains MCT Coconut Oil.
+Medterra offers CBD isolate and broad spectrum products rather than full-spectrum CBD, which means they strive for the purest CBD possible.
+Some users prefer isolate because they can be exactly sure of what they’re getting, while others claim it gives them superior relief.
+Another potential benefit of CBD isolate oil is that it allows the manufacturer to completely remove THC.
+Medterra products contain zero THC, while most competing products have a small amount.
+We discuss the differences between full-spectrum and CBD isolate in more detail in a section below.

 Shipping is calculated depending on your location.
-Further, Medterra will fully refund you order if you ship it back unopened within 30 days of the product received date.
+For returns, Medterra will fully refund your order if you ship it back unopened within 30 days of the product received date.

 Use the code “Sleep15” to get 15% your order on any Medterra product.